 What to Serve with Fruit Salad

 - Breakfast Food.
-Fruit salads are good for breakfast!
 Whether you go sweet with Healthy Banana Bread or savory with a Healthy Breakfast Casserole, fruit salad is a great dish to pair with breakfast recipes.

 - Burgers.
 Freshen up your cookout spread and pair fruit salad with your favorite burger, such as a Turkey Burger, Vegan Burger, or Salmon Burger.

 - Barbecue.
-Fruit salad goes well with barbecue recipes like Instant Pot Ribs, Crockpot BBQ Chicken, and Slow Cooker Pulled Pork.
+This recipe also goes well with barbecue dishes like Instant Pot Ribs, Crockpot BBQ Chicken, and Slow Cooker Pulled Pork.

 - Turkey.
 Try one of the winter or fall variations (see “Recipe Variations” above) at Thanksgiving with roasted turkey.

 - Dessert.
-Fruit salad can be a dessert!
 Top your fruit salad with whipped cream, and enjoy it alongside a batch of Fruit Pizza Cookies (or any of these other cookie recipes).
 A Midwest version would toss in some mini marshmallows too.